-Meridith C. Grundei is a New York newbie, actor, director, improviser, producer and voice-over artist.
+Meridith C. Grundei is a New York actor, director, improviser, producer and voice-over artist.
 She holds an M.F.A. in Contemporary Performance from Naropa University in Boulder, CO and is a member of Actors Equity and an Associate member of the Stage Directors and Choreographers Society.
-Meridith’s recent directing credits include Bite-Size, an evening of micro-theatre with Off-Center at The Denver Center and MOVE, an evening of unique theater with the Naropa MFA in Boulder, Colorado.
+She is currently in the SDCF 2019/20 Observership class and is being mentored through the StaterArts program by Kimberly Senior.
+Meridith’s recent directing credits include a work-in-progress called The Father Project, Bite-Size: An evening of micro-theatre with Off-Center at The Denver Center and MOVE, an evening of unique theater with the Naropa MFA in Boulder, Colorado.

 In 2017 Meridith received the True West Award with her husband, Gary Grundei and Henry nominated for her work as director on Beowulf, A Thousand Years of Baggage with the Boulder company, The Catamounts.
 In 2016 she was recognized in the Westword as one of Colorado’s 100 Creatives.
 She is an Associate Artist of LOCAL Theatre Company in Boulder, CO and a proud member and NYC mentorship coordinator of StateraArts.